Planting Life

 From the Organizer:

-Guided by a renowned team of Indigenous activist-scholars, artists, and Native farmers, including Roxanne Swentzell, Porter Swentzell, Keido Troy Fernandez, and Alonso Méndez, working in close collaboration with Upaya Zen Center teachers, the program will be grounded in daily meditation and socially engaged Buddhist training infused with the dynamic teachings of Native seedways and Traditional Ecological Knowledges.
+This is a powerful and close time with the earth, sangha, and our cherished Planting Life faculty, guided by a renowned team of Indigenous activist-scholars, artists, and Native farmers.
+Planting Life is grounded in daily meditation and socially engaged Buddhist perspectives, infused with the dynamic teachings of Native seedways and Traditional Ecological Knowledges.

 Upaya Zen Center is the host of this event.
 Please contact them with any questions.